SeanTAllen/on-deny-capabilities/PITCHME.md

 ### Data race

-Two (or more) memory accesses attempts where both:
+Two memory accesses attempts where both:

 @ul[spaced]
-- target the same location
+- Target the same location
-- are performed concurrently by two threads
+- Are performed concurrently by two threads
-- are not reads
+- Are not reads
-- are not synchronization operations
+- Are not synchronization operations
+@ulend

+---

+The actor model doesn't allow for data races

+@ul[spaced]
+- No global variables
+- All variables are "protected" by an actor
+- Actors are processed sequentially 1 message a time by a single thread
+- Actors are a "synchronization operation"
 @ulend

 ---